davidtassignon/StockX_Sneakers_Project/README.md

 ###### Table 1: Variables in public StockX Dataset

 ### StockX Unofficial API
-To get some extra information per sneaker name I decided to use an unofficial StockX API.
-As shown below, I iterated over each sneaker name that I had in my initial dataset returning me 37 extra variables.
+To get some extra information per sneakername I decided to use an unofficial StockX API.
+As shown in the code below, I iterated over each sneakername that I had in my initial dataset returning 37 extra variables.
 After closely investigating each variable, I decided to keep the variables shown in Table 2.
 ```powershell
 from stockxsdk import Stockx
 stockx_ = Stockx()